LelsersLasers/RMRC/CameraSetups/README.md

 ## Issues

+- If something doesn't work
+    - Try closing rviz and rerunning the script
 - Realsense cameras sometimes don't connect
     - Try lower power mode (15W 6 core instead of 20W)
         - Allows more power for the cameras